 I can personally attest that if you don’t spend enough time in Milan, you probably won’t get the city’s full effect.
 At the same time, don’t be dissuaded from visiting just because you can’t spend two or three nights in the city.
 If you have a well-planned itinerary and set the intention of exploring to the deepest extend possible, even a day in Milan is worth the trouble of getting there.

-Indeed, a big part of what makes Milan worth visiting is that it will almost certainly exceed your expectations, no matter what they are.
+Is it worth going to Milan?
+A big part of what makes this so is that the city will almost certainly exceed your expectations, no matter what they are.
 Unlike, say, Venice, people generally don’t dream about visiting Milan for years, or have a concrete idea of what awaits them there.
 As a result, the sights, sounds and flavors that await you in Milan will surprise or at least delight you.

 Other FAQ About Travel to Milan